Medicare Enrolled

 What this data tells you about Dr. Gardner

-Dr. Faithlore Gardner is a hematology in Cape Coral, FL, with 18 years in practice.
+Dr. Faithlore Gardner is a hematology specialist in Cape Coral, FL, with 18 years of NPI registration.
 Based on federal Medicare data, Dr. Gardner performed 186,790 Medicare services across 4,548 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Gardner received a total of $82,272 from 97 pharmaceutical and/or device companies across 1199 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology.
 The majority of payments are for speaking programs and promotional activities, reflecting participation in industry-sponsored events.
 Patients may wish to discuss these relationships with their provider.